We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-The European Commission's Cohesion Policy aims to reduce differences between regions and to ensure growth across Europe.
+The European Commission's Cohesion Policy aims to reduce differences and ensure a balanced development between regions, and to ensure growth across Europe.
 Structural Funds are among its main tools.
-Its efficient use and management is a crucial factor for many regions in Europe to overcome the economic crisis.
-For this reason, to develop a Research and Innovation strategy for Smart Specialisation (RIS3) is currently a prerequisite in order to receive funding from the European Regional Development Fund (ERDF).
+Its efficient use and management has been a crucial factor for many regions in Europe to overcome the economic crisis and strengthen the recovery in a sustainable way.
+For this reason, over the programming period 2014-2020, developing a Research and Innovation strategy for Smart Specialisation Strategy (RIS3) has been a prerequisite in order to receive funding from the European Regional Development Fund (ERDF).

-The Smart Specialisation Platform (S3P) assists Member States and regions to develop, implement and review their RIS³ strategies.
-These include a focus on identifying niche areas of competitive strength, solving major societal challenges --bringing in a demand-driven dimension, innovation partnerships emphasizing greater co-ordination between different societal stakeholders and aligning resources and strategies between private and public actors of different governance levels.
+The Smart Specialisation Platform (S3P) assists Member States and regions to develop, implement and review their RIS3 Smart Specialisation Strategies.
+These include a focus on identifying niche areas of competitive strength, solving major societal challenges, --bringing in a demand-driven dimension, fostering innovation partnerships emphasising greater coordination between different societal stakeholders and aligning resources and strategies between private and public actors from different governance levels.